| Technician Engine Analysis ChecklistBy: Scott

 the engine over for ten seconds.
 (The engine should not start.)
 Note

+the amp draw.
 On a typical 40-75 hp engine the reading should be 225-275 amps.
 Look

 at the starter for a rated amperage or wattage.
 (Watts/volts=Predicted